dazinator/GitOut/README.md

 "GitReleaseManager:": { version: %GitVersion.SemVer%, releasenotes: %GitReleaseNotes.ReleaseNotesJson%, username: user1, password: password1, verbose: true }
 ```

 GitOut.exe would run this workflow by locating the YAML file, and reading parsing each line which corresponds to a Plugin to be executed.
-It would load the corresponding plugin, and call its execute method similar to what it allready does.
+It would load the corresponding plugin, and call its execute method (passingin the args) similar to what it allready does.

 ### Input / Output params